metabarcoding/obitools4-doc/content/docs/principles/_index.md

 ### The key names

-Keys can be any string.
+Keys can be any string of characters.
 Their names are case-sensitive.
-The keys `count`, `Count` and `COUNT` are all considered to different keys.
-Some key names are reserved by the {{% obitools %}} and have special meanings (*e.g.* `count` contains if present an integer value indication how many times that sequence has been observed, `taxid` that contains string value corresponding to a taxonomic identifier from a taxonomy).
+The keys `count`, `Count` and `COUNT` are all considered to be different keys.
+Some key names are reserved by {{% obitools %}} and have special meanings (*e.g.* `count` contains, if present, an integer value indicating how many times this sequence has been observed, `taxid` contains a string corresponding to a taxonomic identifier from a taxonomy).

 ### The tag values

-The values can be any string, integer, float, or boolean values.
+Values can be strings, integers, floats, or boolean values.
 Values can also be of composite types but with some limitations compared to the [JSON](https://en.wikipedia.org/wiki/JSON) format.
-In {{% obitools4 %}} annotations you are not allowed to nest composite type.
+In {{% obitools4 %}} annotations it is not possible to nest composite types.
 A list cannot contain a list or a map.

-A list is an ordered set of values, here as example a set of integer values:
+A list is an ordered set of values, in this case a set of integer values:

 ```json
 [1,3,2,12]
 ```

-A map is a set of values indexed by a key which is a string.
-Here as example a map of integer values:
+A map is a set of values indexed by a key, which is a string.
+As an example, here is a map of integer values:

 ```json